6 Days in Paris – The Ultimate 6 Days Paris Itinerary

 Commissioned in 1806 by Napoleon I to honor the Grande Armée, this triumphal arch 55m high is inspired by the arches of Roman times.
 It also houses the tomb of the unknown soldier whose flame is rekindled every evening.

-6 Days in Paris, Day 3: Saint-Germain-des-Prés & the Latin Quarter
+Paris 6 Days Itinerary, Day 3 – Saint-Germain-des-Prés and Latin Quarter

 Once you’ve finished exploring Saint-Germain, take the short walk to the beautiful Luxembourg Gardens.